 Video Post: The Big River Up North Sets the Standard

 There’s a big river up north that sets the standard for me.
-It’s the place that measures every bit of success I have on other rivers and whispers, “Okay, but can you do that here?”
-This river, in all its power and vastness, waits out the early season, keeping tabs on me as I build confidence on lesser waters.
-When I finally make the trip, when the flows drop just enough to be safe, it’s always there, humbling me once again.
+It’s the place that measures every bit of success I have on other rivers.
+It whispers, “Okay, but can you do that here?”
+This river, in all its power and vastness, waits out the early season.
+It keeps tabs on me as I build confidence on lesser waters.
+When I finally make the trip, and the flows drop just enough to be safe, it’s always there.
+It humbles me once again.

 I wish I could say it’s my favorite river.
 But in reality, this river is more like my nemesis.
 No matter how well I do elsewhere, I haven’t unlocked its full potential.
 I haven’t spent enough time to truly understand it.
 And each time I return, it lets me know how much more there is to learn.